hl7au/au-fhir-base/pages/_includes/medication-brand-name-intro.md

 #### Usage Notes
 This extension is not to be the sole representation of the medication concept; it should be used in conjunction with the medication code e.g. Medication.code or MedicationStatement.medicationCodeableConcept.

+This extension may be used where a system cannot include a coded value for the brand name of a medication, in other words where only a text value for the brand name is available.

 #### Examples
 [Medication with brand name text](Medication-BrandedPack1.html)